+I’ve always been interested in architecture: cities, buildings, rooms… When I was a child I wanted to be an architect and, before going to art school, I considered working as a scenic designer for theatre.
+I guess that, what has always really interested me, is how certain situations can take place in certain spaces.
+To put it in other words, how the organization of a space can allow–or provoke–certain things to happen.
 I like stories and stories need to be situated, that’s the role of a theatre set: providing dramatic writing a frame.
 I have always been interested also in language, in the way humans use verbal, as well as non-verbal language.
 The non-verbal communication exists through gestures, postures, and has to be located.
 It is the shape and the organization of this locus what I’m trying to show in my works.

 Considering a Plot (Dig for Victory)—your biggest installation so far—is a summary of all that concerns your work.
 How did you get to that project?

 That’s quite a long-term project that started more or less ten years ago.
 To make a long story short, I went to London in 2004 with a bursary to work on a project about allotments (workers’ gardens), planning to get one myself.
 I started to devise how I would organize the garden, doing a lot of research mainly about botany and the history of allotments.
 That is when I encountered archives about the Dig for Victory Program set by the British Ministry of Agriculture during WWII: it exhorted citizens to grow vegetables wherever they could, as an act of resistance, to fight food shortage.
 That shifted the whole project in various aspects, visually -the program produced a very strong iconography-, conceptually and in its content.